 f: (513) 556-6265

-Shannon Kemen serves as a Reference Librarian at the University of Cincinnati Robert S. Marx Law Library.
+Shannon Kemen serves as the Legal Technology & Research Instructional Services Librarian at the University of Cincinnati Robert S. Marx Law Library.
 She is responsible for providing reference and research assistance to all library patrons.
-In addition to her reference duties, Ms. Kemen co-teaches Technology in Law Practice.
+In addition to her reference duties, Ms. Kemen teaches Technology in Law Practice.
 She is a member of various professional associations both regionally and nationally.
 Ms. Kemen has published numerous articles and frequently lectures on legal research topics.
 Prior to joining the library faculty at the University of Cincinnati, Ms. Kemen was a Reference and Electronic Services librarian at Keating Muething & Klekamp, PLL.